Trafficked maids to order: The darker side of richer India

 Parveen Kumari, director in charge of anti-trafficking at the ministry of home affairs, says so far, around 1,500 victims have been rescued from brick kilns, carpet weaving and embroidery factories, brothels, placement agencies and houses.

-"We realise trafficking is a bigger issue now with greater demand for labour in the cities and these teams will help," said Kumari.
+"We realize trafficking is a bigger issue now with greater demand for labor in the cities and these teams will help," said Kumari.
 "The placement agencies are certainly under the radar."

 NATIONAL HEADLINES